 An important milestone of young adulthood is opening the first checking and savings account.
 Considered basic financial tools, checking accounts are beneficial for paying bills, and savings accounts are beneficial for keeping your money safe while preparing for your future.
 While there are many advantages to using these accounts, there are also a few disadvantages.
-Potential account holders should research the advantages and disadvantages prior to opening accounts.
+Potential account holders should thoroughly research the pros and cons of both prior to opening accounts.

 Checking Account Advantages

-Checking account holders have access to online and mobile banking, ATMs, and the use of debit cards and checks to make purchases or withdraw funds from the account.
-Many employees find checking accounts useful for direct deposit.
+Checking account holders have access to online and mobile banking, ATMs and the use of debit cards and checks to make purchases or withdraw funds from the account.
+Many employees find checking accounts useful for direct deposit of their paychecks.
 With direct deposit, an employer automatically transfers a payroll amount into the employees banking account, saving time and avoiding trips to the bank to cash paychecks.
-Most checking accounts in the United Stated are also insured by the Federal Deposit Insurance Corporation, or FDIC, which ensures an account holder that his money is safely stored at the bank.
+Most checking accounts in the United Stated are also insured by the Federal Deposit Insurance Corporation, or FDIC, for up to $250,000, which ensures an account holder that his money is safely stored at the bank.